tetragrade/veracity-ttrpg/readme.md

 \
 &nbsp;
 + A turn lasts a minute.
 Each turn, each character can move (20 ft by default), and spend AP.
 By default, characters have AP equal to their number of Flesh slots.
 They regain all AP at the start of each turn.
-+ Example actions: make an attack (4 AP), move an extra time (4 AP), reveal a secret (4 AP), pick up or drop something (4 AP), fall or stand from prone (2 AP), draw or stow something (0 AP).
++ Example actions: make an attack (4 AP), reveal a secret (4 AP), pick up or drop something (4 AP), fall or stand from prone (2 AP), draw or stow something (0 AP).
 + The referee decides the AP cost of other actions.
 \
 &nbsp;
 + Initiative is side-based.
 On the player turn, move clockwise around the table.
-The leader of the player party makes a Light Save: on a success the players act first, on a fail the enemies do.
+The leader of the player party makes a Light Save: on a success the players act first, on a fail the NPCs do.
 + If a character is visible to the enemy when initiative is determined, they cannot act during their side's first turn.
 \
 &nbsp;